GithubRaviSharma/ConverzoCurrencyConverterProject/README.md

+# Converzo

-* Converzo is an innovative online currency conversion platform designed to provide users with a seamless interface for converting currencies conveniently and efficiently.
+Converzo is an innovative online currency conversion platform designed to provide users with a seamless interface for converting currencies conveniently and efficiently.
 Whether you're a traveler, an international business professional, or simply someone managing finances across different countries, Converzo offers a user-friendly solution to meet your currency conversion needs.

-* Converzo utilizes advanced APIs (Application Programming Interfaces) to ensure that currency exchange rates are updated in real-time, 24 hours a day.
-Through the integration of reliable and trusted APIs, Converzo continuously fetches the latest exchange rate data from various financial sources across the globe.

-Features of Converzo!
+## Features

-- Seamless Interface: Converzo boasts a user-friendly interface, making currency conversion a hassle-free experience for users of all levels.
+- **Seamless Interface**: Converzo boasts a user-friendly interface, making currency conversion a hassle-free experience for users of all levels.

-- Extensive Currency Support: With support for a wide range of currencies, including major global currencies and lesser-known ones, Converzo ensures comprehensive coverage to meet diverse user requirements.
+- **Extensive Currency Support**: With support for a wide range of currencies, including major global currencies and lesser-known ones, Converzo ensures comprehensive coverage to meet diverse user requirements.

-- Real-Time Exchange Rates: Utilizing advanced APIs, Converzo provides users with real-time exchange rates sourced from reputable financial sources worldwide, ensuring accuracy and reliability.
+- **Real-Time Exchange Rates**: Utilizing advanced APIs, Converzo provides users with real-time exchange rates sourced from reputable financial sources worldwide, ensuring accuracy and reliability.

-- Responsive Design: Converzo is optimized for various devices, including desktops, laptops, tablets, and smartphones, ensuring a consistent and seamless user experience across different platforms.
+- **Responsive Design**: Converzo is optimized for various devices, including desktops, laptops, tablets, and smartphones, ensuring a consistent and seamless user experience across different platforms.

-Converzo supports all the following Currencies -
+## Supported Currencies

 - USD - United States Dollar
 - AED - United Arab Emirates Dirham